Consistent and Invariant Generalization Learning for Short-video Misinformation Detection: Related Works

 \subsection{Multi-modal Misinformation Detection}

 Early research on multi-modal misinformation detection primarily focuses on text and image, emphasizing cross-modal correlation \cite{zhao2023enhancing, zhang2023hierarchical, liu2024fka, zhang2024mitigating, wang2023cross, ma2024cross}.
 For example, MCAN \cite{wu2021multimodal} designs co-attention networks to fuse textual and visual features.
-CAFE \cite{chen2022cross} transforms features into a shared semantic space through cross-modal semantic alignment and combines cross-modal fuzzy learning to estimate the fuzziness between different modalities.
-MMICF \cite{zeng2023correcting} introduces the causal inference module to eliminate the direct disparity in the fusion between text and image entities through causalities.
-Although these methods have shown promising performance in detecting misinformation involving text and images, their direct applicability to short-video misinformation is limited due to fundamental differences in content production mechanisms \cite{bu2023combating}.
+CAFE \cite{chen2022cross} transforms features into a shared semantic space through cross-modal semantic alignment and combines cross-modal to estimate the fuzziness between different modalities.
+MMICF \cite{zeng2023correcting} eliminates the direct disparity in the fusion between text and image entities through causalities.
+Although these methods have shown promising performance in detecting misinformation involving text and images, their direct applicability to short-video misinformation is limited due to fundamental differences in content mechanisms \cite{bu2023combating}.

 With the rise of online short-video platforms, the spread of misinformation has expanded to video-audio.
-Some short-video misinformation detection methods have been proposed through recent research for these situations.
+Some short-video misinformation detection methods have been proposed through recent research.
 OpEvFake \cite{zong2024unveiling} employs a large language model to mine implicit viewpoints in short videos and combines model information to enhance interaction for judgment.
 SV-FEND \cite{qi2023fakesv} exploits cross-modal correlations to select the most informative features and uses social context information for detection.
 FakingRecipe \cite{bu2024fakingrecipe} detects misinformation by simulating the creation process of audio and video.
 TikTec \cite{shang2021multimodal} employs speech text-guided visual object features and MFCC-guided speech textual features.
 However, these methods are typically designed for general domains and often underperform in domain generalization scenarios.